Grow Your BEST Tomatoes At Home

 Tomato Tip: Tomato Plants Need Support

 Tomato plants can vary in size, depending on their type and variety.
 While some are bred to remain small for use in containers or baskets, most will grow to be surprisingly large throughout the course of the season.
 Indeterminate type tomatoes continue growing non-stop until killed by frost in fall!

 When planting young tomato plants, it’s easy to underestimate the room they require.
-If yours have outgrown their space, sturdy stakes and soft twine are useful to keep them growing UP!
+If yours have outgrown their space, use sturdy stakes and soft twine to keep them growing UP!